Speldosa/CommentIO/README.md

 # Basic usage:
 Place the python file, comment_io.py, in the directory where the file you want to manipulate is located.
 Then type:

-	python comment_io.py [Name of original file] [Name of output file] [Program mode] [Comment character/s] [List of commands]
+	python comment_io.py 'Name of original file' 'Name of output file' 'Program mode' 'Comment character/s' 'List of commands'

 in the terminal.
 The option parameters are more thoroughly explained below:

-* [Name of original file] - The name (or path and name if it’s not placed in the same directory as the program) of the original file that should be manipulated.
+* *Name of original file* - The name (or path and name if it’s not placed in the same directory as the program) of the original file that should be manipulated.
-* [Name of output file] - The desired name (or path and name) of the output file that the program generates.
+* *Name of output file* - The desired name (or path and name) of the output file that the program generates.
-* [Program mode] - Possible parameters are either ‘in’ or ‘out’.
+* *Program mode* - Possible parameters are either ‘in’ or ‘out’.
 Tells the program whether it should be in in mode (where lines are uncommented) or out mode (where lines are commented out).
-* [Comment character/s] - The comment character/s used in the program language that is being used in the original file.
+* *Comment character/s* - The comment character/s used in the program language that is being used in the original file.
-* [List of commands] - A list, separated by spaces, of all the commands that should be detected by the program and used to comment out or uncomment lines but without the initial comment character/s.
+* *List of commands* - A list, separated by spaces, of all the commands that should be detected by the program and used to comment out or uncomment lines but without the initial comment character/s.

 ## Example 1: